Visiting Special Collections

 We welcome everyone to use our collections.

-Special Collections is open by appointment, primarily during the Library's Tuesday-Thursday hours.
+Special Collections is open by appointment, primarily during the Library's Tuesday-Wednesday hours.
 Contact us to set up an appointment.

 Before You Arrive: